ajithrnayak/ajith_blog/content/posts/2014-08-22---Xcode-users-can-free-up-space-on-your-mac/index.md

 If you still have a device running an older version, the directory will be re-created by Xcode when you attach the device.
 And, no, it has nothing to do with the simulator.

+> **~/Library/Developer/Xcode/watchOS DeviceSupport**

+Same goes for watchOS Device.
+You can remove versions of the device that you no longer use.
+When you connect the device again, Xcode will reload the data.

+![pun husky](./pun-dog.jpg)

 > Caution: You'll want to be careful when removing files from within `/Library` and `/Users/<yourname>/Library` as deleting the wrong files may cause applications and even the OS to misbehave.

-![pun husky](./pun-dog.jpg)

 #### CoreSimulator

+> **~/Library/Developer/CoreSimulator**

 The Core Simulator folder is familiar to many Xcode users.
 It's the territory of the simulator; that where it stores app data.
 It's obvious that you can delete any older version of the simulator folder(s) if you no longer support your applications for those versions.